The Warriors (film): Video games

-A fighting video game based on the film was released by Rockstar Games in October 2005.
+A beat em up video game of the same name based on the film was released by Rockstar Games in October 2005.
 The game expands upon the story of the film, featuring 13 levels that take place before the film's events and depict the Warriors' rise to power.
 The final five levels directly adapt the events of the film, with only a few changes.
 Several of the actors from the film returned to reprise their roles.
 In 2005, Roger Hill (who portrayed Cyrus in the film) sued Rockstar Games and Take-Two Interactive for royalty fees, claiming the video game used his voice and depiction of his likeness without his consent or paying him royalties.
 Take-Two asserted its claims that the voice and likeness of Cyrus were a component of its licensing agreement for the film.
 Roger Hill died in 2014 with the case unresolved.

-In 2009, Warner Bros.
-Entertainment released a beat 'em up scroller game based on the film, titled The Warriors: Street Brawl.
+In 2009, Paramount Digital Entertainment released a beat 'em up scroller game based on the film, titled The Warriors: Street Brawl.